 Instantly his eyes were centered on her, and, though she couldn't really tell due to the mask, she pictured one of his eyebrows raised in question.

 "Well, considering you're going to be living here for a while, it's only right to give you free reign over anything you want in the apartment.
-Just stay out of my dark chocolate stash and we'll have no problems."
+Just stay out of my chocolate stash and we'll have no problems."

 A hint of a smirk seemed to play across his face, but disappeared before she could really tell.